3 Different Types Of Machine Learning

 Loading

 Machine Learning is a subset of Artificial Intelligence that enables systems to learn patterns from data and improve performance without being explicitly programmed for every scenario.
 In traditional software development, developers define rules manually.
-In contrast, ML models infer relationships by analyzing historical data and optimizing objective functions such as accuracy, loss, or reward.
+In ML, models infer relationships from historical data by optimizing objective functions such as accuracy, loss, or reward.

 Types of Machine Learning